I’ve Had The Same Hairstyle For Years. The Kitty Cut Is The Revamp I Needed

 Growing up, visits to the hair salon were few and far between.
-As a child, my dad would cut me a clean bob and blunt bangs — the polar opposite of the long hair I opted for as a teenager and in the years since.
+As a child, my dad would cut me a neat bob and block fringe — the polar opposite of the long hair I opted for as a teenager and in the years since.

 AdvertisementADVERTISEMENT